ScoobPlays/bonbons/README.md

 ## Bonbons
-- A simple bot made in disnake.
+- A simple bot I made.
+Made lots of memories with this.